eclipse-ecal/ecal/doc/rst/applications/rec/recorder_gui.rst

   .. warning::
      The decision which topics to record is made per-topic and not per-message.
-     So if you have one topic which is published by multiple machines and each machine records all local topics, this topic will be recorded multiple times, as each machine will record all messages (even those sent by other machines).
+     So, if you have one topic which is published by multiple machines and each machine records all local topics, this topic will be recorded multiple times, as each machine will record all messages (even those sent by other machines).

      Thus, if you plan on using distributed recordings (and you should), you should design your topics accordingly and e.g. publish the data from different machines on different topic names.